obrunopolo/wp-zeus-framework/README.md

 Features:

- * PSR-4.
+ * PSR-4 - No more annoying `require` frenzy.
- * Extend your code using `composer` to install and manage PHP dependencies.
+ * Use `composer` to install and manage PHP dependencies.
- * Use TypeScript or JavaScript to create front end scripts.
- * Use `npm` to install packages and extend front end functionalities.
+ * Use TypeScript or JavaScript to create front end scripts, and `npm` to install packages and extend functionalities.
  * Enjoy `webpack` optimized build for production.

 ## Pre requisites